Steffeeeen1234/Homepage-Calendar-Reservation-Connector/README.md

 # Research

 ## Research Questions
-Q: Is there no possibility to bock a doctors appoint online?<br>
+Q: Is there no possibility to book a doctors appoint online?<br>
 A: Sure there are.
 There is for example this: <br>
 - https://www.medorganizer.de/medorganizer/ but they are a company who live from providing such a service and many more features.
 I think the calendar feature is the most important one an can bring a lot benefit.